-Projected polyurethane case.
+Sprayed polyurethane foam case.
 Solving thermal bridges integrated in façade, such as pillars, is fast and easy: we only need to project the product around the element, no matter its shape.

 - Holes and skylights control.

-Projected polyurethane case.
-Junction with chimneys and skylights These particular elements must be treated with specific projections in the meeting point of the vertical and horizontal planes before applying a general projection in all the surface.
+Sprayed polyurethane foam case.
+Junction with chimneys and skylights.
+These particular elements must be treated with specific spray foams in the meeting point of the vertical and horizontal planes before applying a general projection in all the surface.

 - Other integrated thermal bridges.